-The weapons must have a military purpose.
-Systems such as aircraft used mainly for other government branches but registered with and operated by the armed forces are excluded.
+defectors.
+Finally, the weapons must have a military purpose.
+Systems such as aircraft used mainly for other branches of government but registered with and operated by the armed forces are excluded.
 Weapons supplied for technical or arms procurement evaluation purposes only are not included.